Estimation of Reliable Proposal Quality for Temporal Action Detection: Method

 As discussed in Sec.~\ref{section:introduction}, the misalignment between classification confidence and localization accuracy would lead detectors to generate inaccurate detection results.
 To address this, we propose Boundary Evaluate Module (BEM) to extract features and predict action boundary quality maps from a moment view which is complementary to the region view, thus it can provide more reliable quality scores of proposals.

-\paragraph{Single-scale Boundary Quality.} As the core of BEM, boundary quality maps provide localization quality scores for each temporal location.
+\paragraph{Single-scale Boundary Quality.} Boundary quality maps provide localization quality scores for each temporal location.
 The quality score is only dependent on the distance from the current location to the location of the action boundary of ground truth.

 In practice, we set predefined anchors\footnote{The \textit{anchor} in anchor-based TAD methods is used to describe potential action instances, while we use \textit{anchor} to calculate boundary quality.
 Thus our method still belongs to the anchor-free method.} at each temporal location, denoted as $\{ a^t \}_{t=1}^T$, where $a^t = [t - r/2, t + r/2]$ denotes the anchor at $t$-th temporal location and $r$ is the predefined anchor size.
 For a video with action ground truth $\{ \left( t_{s, n}, t_{e, n} \right) \}_{n=1}^{N_g}$, we define start and end region for $n$-th instance as $g_s^n = [t_{s, n} - r / 2, t_{s, n} + r / 2]$ and $g_e^n = [t_{e, n} - r / 2, t_{e, n} + r / 2]$.
 The boundary quality maps for start boundary and end boundary $P_s, P_e \in \mathbb{R}^T$ are calculated by